Fudantopology/Fudantopology.github.io/index.md

   K-theory.
 Part of the work presented in this talk is joint with Jeffrey Carlson.

 - Nov.
 24 2023 [Biao Ma](https://sites.google.com/view/biao-ma), the Technion in Haifa.
+CANCELLED

   Time: 16:00 - 17:30